Our School Council

 Being a school councillor requires commitment, enthusiasm and good ideas to help make the school a fantastic place to be!
 They take their responsibilities seriously, discussing suggestions fairly and know when a suggestion is not sensible/possible.
 Their role is to support pupils of all ages working as a team to ensure Cavendish allows all its pupils to demonstrate the ethos and ‘Respect, Grow, Believe and Achieve!’

-The School Council is supported by Mr Brown (CFSO) and meets several times a term, to discuss a variety of issues and implement new initiatives.
+The School Council is supported by Miss Jones-Wedgner (Safeguarding, Well-Being and Attendance Officer) and Mrs Reynolds (HLTA and Well-Being) and meets several times a term, to discuss a variety of issues and implement new initiatives.